How to halve your support costs

 The ugly

-• A potential failure in the system is if an object, registered in the locator, does not implement the methods that the rest of the system expects.
+after setting things up in an initialiser.
+This doesn't feel great to me, but I think it is what it is because of how Rails works. - A potential failure in the system is if an object, registered in the locator, does not implement the methods that the rest of the system expects.
 In the likes of Java, you would define an interface and ensure that the implementors use that interface.
 But that adds in another layer of dependency management with more symbols and names to learn.
 In Ruby we bypass that, making our code simpler.
-However, we already have a very simple check on types - our features use Dry::Struct and Dry::Types with a Types.Interface(:method_1, :method_2) definition.
-This ensures that the objects provided have certain methods.
-We can reuse this mechanism in the locator, but I've not thought through how I'm going to do it yet.
+However, we already have a very simple check on types - our features use

-• In fact, there's nothing to stop a controller from bypassing the features and just reading and writing ActiveRecord models directly.
+to ensure it doesn't read data it's not supposed to.
+I think that should probably be the topic of a future article. - In fact, there's nothing to stop a controller from bypassing the features and just reading and writing ActiveRecord models directly.
 Partly this is how Ruby works (very little is private or inaccessible), partly that's because we're putting all the implementation details into a single Rails application.
 In theory we could split the application into multiple gems to hide things, but because the initialiser needs access to the models, it means the controller could still access them directly.
 Plus, at least while the application is small, it would be overkill and over-engineering.

 Conclusion